Kwiziq community member

 Hope this helps.

-This relates to:Using gustar to express personal attraction -
+This question relates to:Spanish lesson "Using gustar to express personal attraction"

 Kwiziq language super star